gmc-code/PC-algorithms1/docs/pseudocode/pseudocode.rst

 | Pseudocode is a way of writing a program that generalizes it for interpretation in any coding language.
 | Pseudocode represents the the steps of the program in natural language and mathematical notation.
+| The keywords below are in uppercase, but some users use Title case and set font style to **bold**.

 ----